 3-5 October 2017 the RD Titan Group participated in TiO2 World Summit 2017.
 The conference took place in Alicante, Spain and had a huge success.
 Covering trend topics including market outlooks, nano TiO2 applications, safety, feedstock minerals and development of the alternative TiO2 process that was presented by Andriy Gonchar.
-Ahead of RD Titan Group represented VELTA RD TITAN company, founded by Velta Group Global and RD Titan Group, that working on the development of i-TiOprocess, an innovative method for the production of titanium dioxide i-TiO2, and on new technologies for processing titanium raw materials.
+Ahead of RD Titan Group represented VELTA RD TITAN company, founded by Velta Group Global and RD Titan Group, that working on the development of i-TiO2 process, an innovative method for the production of titanium dioxide i-TiO2, and on new technologies for processing titanium raw materials.

 VELTA RD TITAN sees the potential of pigment dioxide as one of the important materials for the Forth TiO2 revolution.
 Referring to the VELTA website: